olson-sean-k/theon/README.md

 ## LAPACK

 Some queries require solving linear systems of arbitrary and non-trivial size.
-To support these queries, the `array` feature depends on [`ndarray`](https://crates.io/crates/ndarray) and [LAPACK](https://en.wikipedia.org/wiki/lapack).
-For example, `Plane::from_points` is enabled by the `array` feature and computes a best-fit plane using a singular value decomposition.
+To support these queries, the `lapack` feature depends on [`ndarray`](https://crates.io/crates/ndarray) and [LAPACK](https://en.wikipedia.org/wiki/lapack).
+For example, `Plane::from_points` is enabled by the `lapack` feature and computes a best-fit plane using a singular value decomposition.

 These operations are exposed in terms of geometric traits and the implementing types that are being used.

-The `array` feature only supports Linux at this time.
+The `lapack` feature only supports Linux at this time.